 - Enter a Name for the job.

-- Select a script to execute for this job by clicking on the folder icon.
+- In Script, select a script to execute for this job by clicking on the folder icon.
 You will be able to select a script from a list of files that are already part of the project.
 To upload more files to the project, see Managing Project Files.

 - Depending on the code you are running, select an Engine Kernel for the job from one of the following options: Python 2, Python 3, R, or Scala.

 - Select a Schedule for the job runs from one of the following

 - Manual - Select this option if you plan to run the job manually each time.

 - Recurring - Select this option if you want the job to run in a recurring pattern every X minutes, or on an hourly, daily, weekly or monthly schedule.

 - Dependent - Use this option when you are building a pipeline of jobs to run in a predefined sequence.
 From a dropdown list of existing jobs in this project, select the job that this one should depend on.
 Once you have configured a dependency, this job will run only after the preceding job in the pipeline has completed a successful run.

 - Select an Engine Profile to specify the number of cores and memory available for each session.